0xC0000054/sc4-custom-ordinance-host/docs/Tutorial_For_Creating_New_Ordinances.md

 See [Ordinance Exemplar Properties](Ordinance_Exemplar_Properties.md) for a list of the ordinance properties that can be customized.

+> [!IMPORTANT]
+> The ordinance tuning should be done in a new city or in an existing city without saving.
+> The exemplar properties are persisted in the save game, and the exemplar will be ignored once the city has been saved.

 ### Adding New Properties

 Right click in the exemplar editing pane and select *Add property*.